-In 1987, a commando from the north blew a Korean Air Boeing 707 in the air (flight 858) that was flying between Baghdad and Seoul.
-One of the spies survived the pursuit that ensued and was captured by the south Korean forces.
-She initially was given a death sentence, but the south Korean president of the moment pardoned her.
+In 1987, a commando from the North blew a Korean Air Boeing 707 in the air (flight 858) that was flying between Baghdad and Seoul.
+One of the spies survived the pursuit that ensued and was captured by the South Korean forces.
+She initially was given a death sentence, but the South Korean president of the moment pardoned her.

-He said something like (paraphrasing):
+He said something like this, paraphrasing:

--“We would have to sentence the north Korean regime for brainwashing this person, she is just another victim of this whole thing”.
+-“We would have to sentence the North Korean regime for brainwashing this person, she is just another victim of this whole thing”.

 The surviving spy name is Kim Hyon-Hui, and she lives somewhere in South Korea.
 She lives hidden and protected by the state, and has manifested her remorse about what happened.

-Especially after having seen South Korea’s prosperity compared to the tales she believed before.
-They say she ended up married to a south Korean intelligence agent, go figure.
+Especially, after having seen South Korea’s prosperity compared to the tales she believed before.
+They say she ended up married to a South Korean intelligence agent, go figure.

 And these are only some instances.
 This has been their whole story since they became independent countries and adversaries.

-Anyway, after the armistice North Korea followed a totalitarian Stalinist government.
+Anyway, after the armistice, North Korea followed a totalitarian Stalinist government.
 With a personality cult to Kim Il-Sung (and later Kim Jong-Il and Kim Jong-Un), with affinity to the Soviet Union.

 The personality cult they have formed is a whole book.
 It’s something VERY interesting from an academic standpoint (not something that I support).

-Meanwhile South Korea followed a free market government with affinity to the United States.
+Meanwhile, South Korea followed a free market government with affinity to the United States.
 It became a democratic government after many years.

 In the beginning it was quite repressive, and there were dictatorships, but they were not communist.

-North Korea immersed in the iron curtain had important growth.
-At some point it was a somehow more industrialised country than South Korea, with a competing gross domestic product.
+North Korea, immersed in the iron curtain, had important growth.
+At some point, it was a somehow more industrialised country than South Korea, with a competing gross domestic product.

 This phenomenon has been called “the miracle on the river Han”.

-At a given juncture around the 70s, South Korea’s gross domestic product matched that of the North, and then surpassed it.
+At a given juncture around the 70s, South Korea’s gross domestic product matched that of the North and then surpassed it.